den-materials/death-square-observables/README.md

 3) Remove the `toPromise` import from your `InfoWindowComponent`.

 4) Convert `findTurret()` to use `subscribe()` instead of `toPromise()` and `then()`, like we demonstrated in the last lesson.

+### Bonus:

+Add an HTML form element that allows the user to type or select a turret number, and update the damage reply on the fly using observables.